 NCP's Sustainable Living Centers in Harrisonburg, Virginia and Starksboro, Vermont put our principles into practice.
+As with all our programs, they seek to combine pragmatic and creative approaches to bringing change with a spiritual and moral grounding that seeks to transform people and serve as leaven in local communities.
 They model and teach energy efficiency, eco-building principles, sustainable transportation, engagement with their communities, and outreach to people on the margins of society.
-They both welcome visitors and longer term workers, and actively seek to be a resource to schools, colleges, community organizations and faith groups.
+Visitors and longer term workers are welcomed, and they actively seek to be a resource to schools, colleges, community organizations and faith groups.

 Read on for more info about NCP Harrisonburg; go here to learn more about NCP Starksboro

-NCP's work in Harrisonburg, VA offers an integrated approach to seeking healing for our neighbors and for our plant.
+NCP's work in Harrisonburg, VA offers an integrated approach to seeking healing for our neighbors and for our planet.

 All these efforts are coordinated by Tom Benevento (photo at right), who is joined by an able crew of co-workers, apprentices and a steady stream of volunteers from schools, colleges and the surrounding community.